gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 ### Register

 You need to have a github.com account to register for 'review.gluster.org'.
-Once you open https://review.gluster.org, click on 'Register' button, and use your github account to register.
+Once you open https://review.gluster.org, click on the 'Register' button, and use your Github account to register.

 ### Preferred email

-On first login, add your git/work email to your identity.
+On the first login, add your git/work email to your identity.
 You will have to click on the URL which is sent to your email and set up a proper Full Name.
 Make sure you set your git/work email as your preferred email.
 This should be the email address from which all your code commits are